All Episodes

 Redouble their effort to paint this whole thing as a lost cause.

-In fact, the Washington Post citing a 30-day old story uh preceding any of the good news of the last week.
+In fact, the Washington Post citing a 30-day old story preceding any of the good news of the last week.

 All right, San Francisco Chronicle today.

-Ordeal of entering uh U.S. legally.
+Ordeal of entering U.S. legally.

-Uh no plan in Congress will solve the complexities, experts say.
+No plan in Congress will solve the complexities, experts say.

 A bunch of big papers today that are doing large stories on illegal immigration.

-And I mean they work hard.
+And they work hard.

-Uh day, it's hard to enter.
+It's hard to enter.

-Uh legally everybody does it.
+Legally, everybody does it.

-Uh no one's fined, etc.
+No one's fined, etc.

-Um the headlines are what's of note here, but it's how many of them there are.
+The headlines are what's of note here, but it's how many of them there are.

 As I say, ordeal of entering U.S. legally.